3D Geometries

 v : the vector from detector pixel (0,0) to (1,0)

-To illustrate, this is a matlab script to convert a single projection in a projection geometry of type “parallel3d” into such a 12-element row:
+To illustrate this, here is a script to convert a single projection in a projection geometry of type “parallel3d” into such a 12-element row:

 # ray direction